tscheffert/dotfiles/notes/image-processing-workflows.md

 Run `flatten_image_folders` on at the root of the model name.

+### Dedupe

+Use dupe guru, run it on the folder that has all the folders.

+### Sort by orientation into folders

+Use `sort_images_in_folders_by_orientation` when there are many folders with images in them, such as after downloading a pack.
+Run it in the folder containing all the subdirectories with images.

+Use `sort_images_by_orientation` when there is just one folder with images in it.
+Run it in the folder with images.

 ### Color Profile Fixing

 Run `fix_color_profile` in the folder with images we want to fix

-### Dedupe

-- Use dupe guru, run it on the folder that has all the folders.

 ### Image Adjustments

 Images are always processed in order of:

+- Size
 - Ratio
-- Size
 - Mark

-and subsequent stages build on the results of previous stages.
+Subsequent stages build on the results of previous stages.

 Sorting by ratio means:

 16/9 is 1.7777777

 - Images that are 16:9 are _proportionate_
-- Images thare are not 16:9 are _disproportionate_
+- Images that are not 16:9 are _disproportionate_

 Cropping means:

-- Using croppola to make a disporportionate image proportionate
+- Using croppola to make a disproportionate image proportionate
 - Cropped image usually has the same name with ` Cropped` appended to it.
 - Sometimes the suffix is ` Cropped (<digit>)` when multiple crops were required.